duckietown/duckietown-manual/src/80-instructor-manual/available-resources/projects/index.md

 (project-development-workflow)=
 ## Development Workflow for Projects

-Although you may exclusively use the [`dts code` workflow](temp-lx-devmanual-devmanual-lx-dts-code-workflow) for the exercises, you may find this limiting for more expansive projects.
+Although you may exclusively use the [`dts code` workflow](duckiebot-lxs) for the exercises, you may find this limiting for more expansive projects.
 The `dts code` workflow is designed specifically for learning experiences that are quite narrowly scoped and specific.

 In the context of projects, the scope may be larger and your students may need more flexibility.
-As a result, in general, we recommend that students get familiar with the [`DTProjects`](temp-sw-devmanual-dtproject) structure.
-In particular, we have [project template](temp-sw-devmanual-project-templates-docs) repositories for different types of projects.
+As a result, in general, we recommend that students get familiar with the [`DTProjects`](dtproject) structure.
+In particular, we have [project template](project-templates) repositories for different types of projects.
 This workflow uses the `dts devel` interface as opposed to `dts code`.
-A good place to start is [](temp-sw-devmanual-ros-project-create-new).
+A good place to start is [](creating-new-demos) to learn about creating demos and specifically [](dtproject-ros) if you would like to use ROS.

  To discuss this topic you can reach out on the [#devel-dt-projects](https://duckietown.slack.com/archives/C067CHR5H8D) Slack channel.